-Title: Installing g external wall insulation in the workplace
+Title: Installing exte ernal wall insulation in the workplace

-Learning outcomes Assessment criteria
+Learning outcome S Assessment criteria

-The learner will be able to: The learner can:
+The learner will be able to: The le arner can:

-4 Select the required quan and quality of resources the methods of work to install external wall

-insulation.
-4.2 Record and report issues or defects.

-4.3 Describe why the characteristics, compatibility, quality, uses, sustainability, limitations and defects associated with the resources are important and how defects should be rectified.
+4 Select the required quantity and quality of resources for the methods of work to install external wall insulation.
+4.1 Check the suitability, compatibility and characteristics of the materials, components and finishes, determine if they are moisture open or moisture closed and their impact on the building.
+Record and report issues or defects.
+Describe why the characteristics, compatibility, quality, uses, sustainability, limitations and defects associated with the resources are important and how defects should be rectified.

 4.4 Describe how the resources should be used and how problems associated with the resources are reported in relation to:

 protective sheeting

 masking materials

 insulation and fixings

 warning signs

 public protection equipment

 renders, reinforcements,

 base tracks and fixings

-• vent sleeves
+vent sleeves

 • primers

 • adhesives

-• fire stops
+fire stops

-expansion and movement joints, compression jointspattress's
+expansion and movement joints, compression joints

+• pattress's

 corner beads and profiles

 base coats

 seal tapes and joints

 mesh and stress patches

 topcoats and finishes

-sealants
+• sealants

 mechanical fixing components

 pre-formed trims

 tracks and shims

-• beads
+beads inite and cills

 joints and cills

-air and vapour control materials
+air and vapour control materials all work tools and agricument

-all work tools and equipment
+4 - all work tools and equipment Describe how to confirm that the resources and

 4.5 Describe how to confirm that the resources and materials conform to the specification.

 4.6 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.